 The Online Winter League has run during the first part of the year since 2020 as a way for local riders (and friends of local riders) to come together and have fun during months when training is boring and outside weather is unpredictable.
 We aim to bring people from across multiple cycling disciplines into events where they can compete against one another and enjoy both camaraderie and competition.
 There are no USAC or UCI points on offer, and so while we want everyone to compete hard and train for their upcoming seasons or goals we still emphasize the fun of racing.

-New for 2025: we'll be racing on the TrainingPeaks Virtual app.
+Since 2025 we've been hosting the series on the TrainingPeaks Virtual app.
 Previously we had been using Zwift, and while there can be debate about which cycling app everyone prefers it is objectively clear at this point that TPV offers more options for race diversity and more tools for race organizers.
-Additionally, TPV is currently free and will be until at least the end of the first quarter in 2025.
-(After that, an annual TrainingPeaks Premium subscription--which provides both the analytic software and the TPV app--is still cheaper than Zwift's annual cost.)
-We understand the inertia to leaving Zwift, even if only for a single series, but the level of confidence that this will improve the series is high.
-(We have, as of writing this rule book, personally invested 63 days and 17 hours of time riding on Zwift; are at the maximum level of 100; and have exceeded 52,000 kilometers and 367,000 meters of elevation on the platform.
-So the decision to move the series was not taken lightly nor without understanding the strengths and weaknesses of the two platforms to conduct this specific series.
+Additionallly, TrainingPeaks Premium subscription--which provides both the analytic software and the TPV app--is still cheaper than Zwift's annual cost.
+We understand the inertia to leaving Zwift, even if only for a single series, but TPV is much more suited to racing at this point.

-You can download the free TPV app here: https://www.trainingpeaks.com/virtual/
+You can download the TPV app here: https://www.trainingpeaks.com/virtual/

-Road races on criterium courses will be scored the same as in past years.
-First place will be awarded thirty (30) points, second place will be awarded twenty-nine (29) points, and so on all the way to a single point for thirtieth place.
+In each event first place will be awarded thirty (30) points, second place will be awarded twenty-nine (29) points, and so on all the way to a single point for thirtieth place.
 In the unlikely event that there are ever more than thirty riders there will be zero points awarded for each place after thirtieth.
-This will be the same for both scratch races and points races.
+This will be the same for all events and race types.
+Unlike past years, there is no weekly bonus for cumulative omnium performance in a week; each individual event is equally weighted for scoring.

 We will track the overall leader in the series.
 Additionally, we will keep separate leader standings for Women and Junior as categories.
 A rider may lead in more than one category.
 Leaders for the series can be found on the Results page.